DataDog/documentation/content/logs/faq/log-collection-troubleshooting-guide.md

 ### Journald

-When using Journald in a containerised environment, make sure to follow the instruction of the [journald integration][8] as there is a specific file to mount to the agent.
+When using Journald in a containerized environment, make sure to follow the instructions in the [journald integration][8] as there is a specific file used to mount to the Agent.

 ## Further Reading